 **It is good to let your puppy have free-choice access to his food for the first week of being re-homed.
 After that, we recommend them being on a schedule of eating four times a day, offering as much as they will eat in the time frame of seven minutes.
 As your puppy gets older, he can fed less times per day (3x at 12 weeks old, and then cut it down to twice a day).
 But there is no “one-size-fits-all” amount to feed each puppy; you need to use your best judgement (or have your vet advise) in how much your puppy needs, to keep him growing at a slow and steady pace and NOT TOO FAST, as that can be very dangerous to your puppy’s bone development.
 Please read the article below by Dr. Becker and see condition chart.
 The article is talking mostly about large breeds growing too fast, but this can happen in the doodles, too.
 After all, they have large breeds in their genetics.
-Even if it seems like your “mini” is growing too fast, switch to the large breed puppy food.
+Even if you have a “mini”, it is good to use the large breed puppy food.

 By Dr. Becker

 Serious Health Problems Often Develop in Puppies Who Grow Too Fast

 There are several factors that contribute to the skeletal development of puppies, including genetics, exercise, trauma and nutrition.
 One of the most important factors is nutrition.

 The good news is that nutrition is something you, as a pet owner, have complete control over.

 A number of orthopedic diseases, which are problems with a dog’s bones, joints, tendons, muscles and nerves, take root in poor feeding practices during the puppy’s growth period.
 These diseases include osteochondrosis, some forms of hip dysplasia, hypertrophic osteodystrophy and Wobbler’s syndrome.